 Students will explore promotion and sales in the unique setting of the sports industry.
 Topics included are ticket sales, sponsorships, managing a sales team, retention and up-sell opportunities with existing customers, and promotions in a wide-ranging industry.
 Theoretical foundations of selling and sports promotion are considered, and innovative approaches in the industry are explored.
 Application and experiential activities are key elements in the course.
-Prerequisite: BUS 101, BSM 201, or departmental approval.
+Prerequisite: BSM 201.